 - Applicants for admission

-- Recipients of university services including visitors to campus
+- Recipients of university services, while participating in university programs and activities, including visitors to campus

 The Office of Compliance Director, based on information received, may also open a complaint at his or her discretion or at the request of the Chancellor or the Provost.